AP 3440 Service/Assistance Animals

 No Surcharge

-RCC will not ask or require an individual with a disability to pay a surcharge, even if people accompanied by pets are required to pay fees, or to comply with other requirements generally not applicable to people without pets.
-If RCC normally charges individuals for damage caused by pets, an individual with a disability may be charged for damage caused by his/her service animal.
+RCC will not require or charge an individual with a disability any fee, deposit, or surcharge to have a service animal on campus.
+This applies even if individuals accompanied by pets are normally required to pay such fees.
+Service animals are not considered pets.
+However, if RCC typically charges individuals for damage they or their pets cause, the college may charge an individual with a disability for any damage caused by their service animal, consistent with the college’s standard damage and repair procedures.

 Rescinds Policy Number: II.B.060